Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Park your car and spend just 5 minutes viewing the Horsetail Waterfall.
 If you are bursting with energy, scamper up the steep trail to Ponytail Falls!

-Driving east after Horsetail Falls, you have the option to get onto I-84 West toward Portland.
-We suggest that you continue 8 miles further on I-84 East to Cascade Locks and the Bridge of the Gods.
+Driving east, you have the option to get onto I-84 West back towards Portland.
+We suggest that you continue 8 miles further on I-84 East to…

 3:05pm – Bridge of the Gods in Cascade Locks

-3:10pm – Begin the Drive to Portland on Washington State Route 14
+3:10pm – Drive to Portland on Washington State Route 14

 Part of the Lewis and Clark Trail Scenic Byway, WA SR 14 follows the Columbia River west to Vancouver, WA.
-We prefer to take this route back to Portland so that you can see the Columbia River Gorge on the Washington side, too.
+We prefer this route because you can see the Gorge from the Washington side, too.

-The drive on Route 14 in Washington from Bridge of the Gods along the Columbia River Gorge to Portland takes about 50 minutes.
-We suggest making some or all of these stops along the way.
+While the drive itself takes about 50 minutes, we suggest making some or all of these stops along the way.

 Beacon Rock

-Embark on a mile-long trail of switchbacks to the top of the 848-foot-tall Beacon Rock.
-It’s an iconic rock formation along the Columbia River Gorge.
-The moderate hike offers dazzling views every step of the way.
+Embark on a mile-long trail of switchbacks to the top of the iconic 848-foot-tall Beacon Rock.
+The moderate hike offers dazzling views every aching step of the way.

 Cape Horn Lookout

-A small, roadside pull off with terrific views over the Columbia River Gorge.
-There’s no parking lot and use caution crossing Highway 14.
+This small, roadside pull-off has terrific views but no parking lot, so use caution crossing Highway 14.

 Vancouver, Washington

-State Route 14 ends in downtown Vancouver, Washington.
-Although not as popular as Portland, there are many fun things to do in Vancouver, WA – including some excellent craft breweries!
+State Route 14 ends in downtown Vancouver.
+Although not as popular as Portland, there are many fun things to do in Vancouver, WA – and some excellent craft breweries!

 4:00pm – Arrive in Portland

-Complete your road trip back in Portland in the late afternoon or early evening.
-If you need tips for things to do in the City of Roses, read our helpful Portland Itinerary.
+Complete your road trip back in Portland in the late afternoon (or early evening if you stopped off in VanWa).
+If you need tips for things to do in the City of Roses, read our helpful Portland Itinerary!

 Map of Columbia River Gorge Waterfalls

-Use this Google Map for an interactive version of our Columbia River Gorge Waterfall Map.
-When you open our map of Columbia River Gorge Waterfalls, click on the icons for more information.
+Use this Google Map for an interactive version of our Columbia River Gorge Map of Sights below.

 Columbia River Gorge Waterfalls Map by JetSettingFools.com